BettyAtt/pands-problem-sheet/README.md

 3. The output is printed.
 The code `.format(BMI)` fills in the placeholder `{}`with the BMI variable which calculates the BMI using the formula utilising the users inputs.

 ### References:
 1. w3schools.com.
-2020.
-Python String format() Method. [online] Available at: https://www.w3schools.com/python/ref_string_format.asp [Accessed 31 January 2021].
+2020. *Python String format() Method*. [online] Available at: https://www.w3schools.com/python/ref_string_format.asp [Accessed 31 January 2021].
 2. Vanderplas, J., n.d.
-2016.
-A Whirlwind Tour Of Python.
+2016. *A Whirlwind Tour Of Python*.
 O'Reilly Media Inc. Available at: https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf [Accessed 31 January 2021].
-3. Tintumon, M., M, K., Visser, S. and Nath, A., 2021.
-BMI Calculator In Python. [online] Stack Overflow.
+3. Tintumon, M., M, K., Visser, S. and Nath, A., 2021. *BMI Calculator In Python*. [online] Stack Overflow.
 Available at: https://stackoverflow.com/questions/20405610/bmi-calculator-in-python/20405792 [Accessed 31 January 2021].
 4. Diabetes Canada.
-2021.
-How to Calculate Body Mass Index.
+2021. *How to Calculate Body Mass Index*.
 Available at: https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator#:~:text=Body%20Mass%20Index%20is%20a,range%20is%2018.5%20to%2024.9.
 [Accessed 31 January 2021].

 # Task 3: